floneum/floneum/README.md

 > You can look at the default plugins [here](./plugins) to see how more complex plugins work

-Finally, load your plugin by running the main NAME application and typing the path to your `.wasm` file in the load plugin text box in the top left.
+Finally, load your plugin by running the main Floneum application and typing the path to your `.wasm` file in the load plugin text box in the top left.